AzureExpert/azure-appservice-samples.github.io/_posts/01-01-01-AppServiceHOL.md

 In this lab...

+You will create an Azure App Service application.
+The *To do list* app allows you to create and manage ‘to do’ items.
+When you mark to do item as complete, the app will send SMS confirmation to the phone number associated with the to do item.

-First you will create both a new mobile app backend and a simple *To do list* app that stores app data in the new mobile app backend.
+The *To do list* app includes a mobile app backend, a Web App, an API App, and a Logic App.
+The *To do list* app stores app data in the mobile app backend.
 The mobile app backend uses the supported .NET languages for server-side business logic.
-The client app can use any client platform supported by Mobile App, including iOS, Windows, Xamarin iOS, and Xamarin Android.
+The mobile client app use any client platform supported by Azure App Service Mobile App, including iOS, Windows, Xamarin iOS, and Xamarin Android.

+The web app uses the mobile app backend that serves as REST API endpoint.
+The API app to exposes specific functionality required by the Logic app.
+The Logic app uses the API app to monitor any completed to do items, then it uses a Twilio connector to send the SMS confirmation and mark the to do item as processed to avoid sending multiple SMS for a single item.

-Then, you will create a web app, using the same database as your mobile app.
-At the end of the tutorial, you will have a web client and a mobile client that work with the same data.
+At the end of this tutorial, you will have a web client and a mobile client that work with the same data and are kept synced.

 >If you want to get started with Azure App Service before signing up for an Azure account, go to [Try App Service](http://go.microsoft.com/fwlink/?LinkId=523751), where you can immediately create a short-lived starter web app in App Service.
 No credit cards required; no commitments.